The Winterthur Library

 The Snyder Bros. was a printing and manufacturing firm in Elmira, NY.

-Summary: The instruction leaflet offers rules for nine different games that could be played with Trolley cards.
+The instruction leaflet offers rules for nine different games that could be played with Trolley cards.
 In each version, players use information and illustrations on the cards to make combinations that result in trumps and tricks.
 Trolley cards, motormen, conductors, fare, passengers, and transfers are depicted.
 Each card contains a number, a roman number or ace, king, queen, and jack that are used in making matches.
 Although most of the cards were printed with black ink, the colors red, green, and orange were each used on five cards.

 In original box.
 Title from the box.